 In this paper, we are concerned with heuristics that promote good edge selections and, hence, reduce the amount of computation.
 We explore a range of edge selection heuristics and observe that, of these, two perform considerably better than the others.
-The first, called Minsdeg, minimises the degree of either end-point; that is, it chooses an edge where one end-point has the smallest degree of any.
-The second, called Vorder, relies on a fixed ordering of the vertices; starting from the first vertex in the order, it continuously selects edges from the same vertex until none remain, before moving on to the next vertex in the ordering.
+The first, called MINSDEG, minimises the degree of either end-point; that is, it chooses an edge where one endpoint has the smallest degree of any.
+The second, called VORDER, relies on a fixed ordering of the vertices; starting from the first vertex in the order, it continuously selects edges from the same vertex until none remain, before moving on to the next vertex in the ordering.
 This is discussed in more detailed in §4.

 There are many other well-known properties of the Tutte polynomial definition that can be exploited to further prune the computation tree and, hence, improve performance.
-An important example of these exploits the fact that the Tutte polynomial is multiplicative over the blocks (i.e., maximal 2-connected components) of a graph and that these biconnected components can be determined in linear time:
+An important example of these exploits the fact that the Tutte polynomial is multiplicative over the blocks (i.e., maximal 2-connected components) of a graph and that these biconnnected components can be determined in linear time:

-Theorem 1 Let

-$$G = (V, E)$$

-be a graph with m blocks G_1, G_2, \ldots, G_m .
-Then $T(G) = \prod{i=1}^m T(G_i)$.
+Theorem 1 Let G = (V, E) be a graph with m blocks G_1, G_2, \ldots, G_m .
+Then it follows that $T(G) = \prod{i=1}^m T(G_i)$.

 The above was first shown by Tutte [9].
-Other interesting properties that can be exploited to further prune the computation tree are discussed in [3].
+Several other interesting properties that can be exploited to further prune the computation tree are discussed further in [3].
+In particular, in certain situations, we can immediately reduce the whole graph, or a subgraph, to a polynomial: